hank-ai/darknet/README.md

 brew install openblas
 ```

-Clone Darknet and build it (MPS is enabled by default on Apple Sillicon):
+Clone Darknet and build it (MPS is enabled by default on Apple Silicon):

 ```sh
 git clone https://codeberg.org/CCodeRun/darknet.git